MicrosoftDocs/PowerShell-Docs/gallery/psgallery/psgallery_gdpr_dsr.md

 The PowerShell Gallery meets GDPR requirements.

-The Powershell Gallery stores the following information that may be provided by users, which may contain End User Identifiable Information (EUII):
+The Powershell Gallery stores the following information that may be provided by users, which may contain personal information:

 * PowerShell Gallery account
 * Items published to the PowerShell Gallery